lucasphilipp1/3D-Reconstruction-of-Dinoflagellate-Chromosomes-from-Hi-C-Data/README.md

 ## 6. IGM:
 The Integrated Genome Modeling (IGM) platform was developed by the Alber Lab at UCLA (https://github.com/alberlab/igm).
 We used their platform to generate an ensemble of polymer conformations consistent with experimental dinoflagellate Hi-C data.
 More detailed instructions on how to use IGM is located on their github.

 IGM requires Hi-C data written in binary .hcs format.
 To convert .cool or .mcool files to .hcs format follow the instructions under "Generate .hcs file from .mcool raw data" on the IGM github.
-If you are starting with a .hic file convert it first to .cool or .mcool useing hic2cool (https://github.com/4dn-dcic/hic2cool).
+If you are starting with a .hic file convert it first to .cool or .mcool using the hic2cool python package (https://github.com/4dn-dcic/hic2cool).

 Creating the .hcs file, and steps below which process IGM outputs, require installation of the alabtools (https://github.com/alberlab/alabtools) accessory software package.